 Reduce the speed to low and add the sour cream banana mixture in and mix until just barely combined.
 Add the flour mixture and continue mixing until just barely combined.

 Fold in the chocolate chips, or your favorite add-ins and pour into the prepared container.
-Bake for about 1 hour or until a toothpick comes out clean.
+Bake for about 55 minutes to 1 hour or until a toothpick comes out clean.

 Let cool for about 20 minutes before serving.